 Languages of India

 Main languages of India are Assamese, Bengali, Bhojpuri, Bodo, Chhattisgarhi, Dogri, English, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Oriya, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, Telugu and Urdu.
-We should include any language spoken by more than half a million people in the above list.
+Most of the languages in the above list are spoken by more than half a million people .

 Hindi - The Official Language of India